conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 #### Program Tag

-The `Program` tag is used primarily to track program activity for `Income:` and `Expense:` accounts.
+The `Program` tag is used primarily to track program activity for `Income:` and `Expenses:` accounts.
 This allows for knowing what particular initiative initiated the income (e.g., a specific fundraising campaign) and/or what particular program activity an expense is toward (e.g., funding travel to some specific conference).